Clastify logo

 A neurotransmitter is a chemical messenger released by a presynaptic neuron that diffuses across the synaptic cleft and binds to receptors on the postsynaptic cell.
 The synaptic cleft is the narrow fluid-filled gap between the presynaptic and postsynaptic membranes.

-A typical synapse sends information in one direction only.
-Vesicles containing neurotransmitter sit on the presynaptic side, while the receptors that detect the neurotransmitter are on the postsynaptic side.
-Because of this asymmetry, neurons interact with other cells by converting an electrical signal into a chemical signal, then often back into an electrical response in the next cell.
+A typical synapse transmits in one direction only.
+Vesicles containing neurotransmitter sit on the presynaptic side, while receptors that detect the neurotransmitter are on the postsynaptic side.
+This asymmetry answers the second guiding question neatly: neurons interact with other cells by converting an electrical signal into a chemical signal, then often back into an electrical response in the next cell.

 Calcium links depolarization to secretion

 When an action potential reaches the end of the presynaptic neuron, the presynaptic membrane depolarizes.
-Calcium channels open, so Ca²⁺ moves into the synaptic knob from the extracellular fluid.
+Calcium channels open, so Ca2+Ca^{2+} enters the synaptic knob from the extracellular fluid.

-Ca²⁺ then works as an intracellular signalling ion.
+Ca2+Ca^{2+} then works as an intracellular signalling ion.
 Here, a signalling chemical is a substance that causes a change in cell activity by binding to or activating target proteins.
-Inside the presynaptic ending, Ca²⁺ makes vesicles containing neurotransmitter move to the presynaptic membrane and fuse with it.
+Inside the presynaptic ending, Ca2+Ca^{2+} makes vesicles containing neurotransmitter move to the presynaptic membrane and fuse with it.

 Image